jkmosa/IOT-ms228qx-project/README.md

 ## Computer setup

-The device was programmed using Thonny IDE, which is beginner-friendly and comes with built-in support for MicroPython—no extra packages required.
+The device was programmed using **[Thonny IDE](https://thonny.org/)**, which is beginner-friendly and comes with built-in support for MicroPython—no extra packages required.
 Its clean interface avoids the complexity of IDEs like VS Code, making it ideal for new users.

-The MicroPython firmware was flashed onto the Raspberry Pi Pico using a .uf2 file downloaded from the official MicroPython website.
+The MicroPython firmware was flashed onto the Raspberry Pi Pico using a **[.uf2 file](https://micropython.org/download/RPI_PICO_W/)** file downloaded from the official MicroPython website.
 This file format, developed by Microsoft's MakeCode team, makes it easy to drag and drop firmware onto the device.

 The MicroPython interpreter was selected in Thonny by navigating to Tools → Options → Interpreter, and choosing either MicroPython (Raspberry Pi Pico) or MicroPython (RP2040).